codingk8/codeTraining_tracking_Recap/#100DaysOfCode - Round 1.md

 #### Today's progress:

-1. Still focused on finishing the content in the Tech Doc project
+1. [ ] Still focused on finishing the content in the Tech Doc project
-1. Some responsive and Media Queries to take care of as well
+1. [ ] Some responsive and Media Queries to take care of as well

 Next will be fixing the &lt;br&gt;, re-reading it all, performing a last W3C verification and validate

 Note: should perform the W3C vérification on the Survey form project as well, might be useful

+Next is the Bull project:
+[ ] finish the CodePen draft
+[ ] start the Tribute page project (structure and assets, frame it thight :wink:)

 ---